-But buoyed by the US report, Ahmadinejad vowed not to roll back Iran’s nuclear programme.
+Buoyed by the US report, Ahmadinejad said Iran would not roll back its nuclear programme.

 “If you want to start a new political game, the united Iranian nation will resist you and will not retreat one step from its programme,” he said.

 “We will continue our nuclear programme and we will not give it up.”

 Ali Reza Ronaghi, Al Jazeera’s correspondent in Tehran, said the Iranians held the belief that they were right from the beginning.

 He said: “Many have said that Bush and the United States are the main losers following the publication of the report.”

 “The president [Ahmadinejad] also said that if Western powers continue to insist that Iran poses a threat, it is not Iran’s problem.”

 Saeed Jalili, Iran’s nuclear negotiator, also expressed confidence over the future of the country’s nuclear programme.

 Jalili said the report showed Iran had been right to insist its nuclear programme was peaceful.

 “After the report of Mohamed El-Baradei [director-general of the International Atomic Energy Agency (IAEA)] and this report, the justice of the Iranian position has been confirmed.”